tvdboom/ATOM/docs_sources/api/models/lsvm.md

   customize them.
 * The `penalty` parameter is only used with LinearSVC.
 * The `penalty` parameter is always set to "l2" when loss = "hinge".
-* The `dual` parameter will be automatically set to False when penalty = "l1" and loss = "squared_hinge".
+* The `dual` parameter is automatically set to False when penalty = "l1" and loss = "squared_hinge".
 * The `random_state` parameter is set equal to that of the `training` instance.

 <table>